mckunkel/clas12docs/OfflineSoftware/source/calibration/calibrationModule.rst

     // This is an example program showing how to extend
     // Calibration class and use it for Detector display and
     // analysis.
-    // This barebone should be used to fill the code with classes developed
+    // This bare-bone should be used to fill the code with classes developed
     // for specific detector.
 Please do not write entire code in one class.
     //
     //********************************************************************